 I also work on the roles of African diasporas in disseminating and controlling knowledge in Africa, Europe, and Asia between c.400-c.1600 and retracing such, often undocumented, networks.

 Forthcoming: Simmons, A., Nubia, Ethiopia, and the Crusading World, c1095-c1402 (Routledge, under contract).

 Forthcoming: Simmons, A., ‘The Nubian King in Constantinople (1203): Interactions Between Nubia and the Mediterranean’, Medieval Encounters.

-Forthcoming: Simmons, A., ‘Desire, Myth, and Necessity: Latin Attempts at Integrating Nubians into the Orbis Christianorum of the Holy Land During the Twelfth to Fifteenth Centuries’, in K. V. Jensen and T. K. Nielsen (eds.), Legacies of the Crusades: Proceedings of the Ninth Conference of the Society for the Study of the Crusades and the Latin East, Odense, 27 June – 1 July 2016, vol. I (Brepols).
+2021: Simmons, A., ‘Desire, Myth, and Necessity: Latin Attempts at Integrating Nubians into the Orbis Christianorum of the Holy Land During the Twelfth to Fifteenth Centuries’, in K. V. Jensen and T. K. Nielsen (eds.), Legacies of the Crusades: Proceedings of the Ninth Conference of the Society for the Study of the Crusades and the Latin East, Odense, 27 June – 1 July 2016, vol. I (Brepols), pp. 137-56.

 2019: Simmons, A., ‘The Changing Depiction of the Nubian King in Crusader Songs in an Age of Expanding Knowledge’, in B. Weber (ed.), Les Croisades en Afrique (Universitaire Presse du Midi), pp. 25-48.